Image by Christine Wehrmeier Getty Images

 Salesmen will happily give an explanation of the processes involved and will expect a small tip in return or, even better, a sale.
 While this might feel a little commercialised, you probably won’t find a better selection of leather in Morocco, and prices are as good as you’ll get.
 The leather shops form a cooperative with the tannery workers and many of the salesmen are relatives of those doing the hard graft below.

-Heading east or northeast from Pl as-Seffarine, you’ll soon pick up the unmistakable waft of skin and dye that will guide you into the heart of the leather district.
-Beware the persistent touts, who will pounce on you as soon as you get within sniffing distance of the streets surrounding the tanneries: it is completely unnecessary to hire one and if you let a tout lead you into a shop, you'll pay more for anything you happen to buy there, to pay for his commission.
+Heading east or northeast from Place As Seffarine, you’ll soon pick up the unmistakable waft of skin and dye that will guide you into the heart of the leather district.
+Beware the persistent touts, who will pounce on you as soon as you get within sniffing distance of the streets surrounding the tanneries: it is completely unnecessary to hire one, and if you let a tout lead you into a shop, you'll pay more for anything you happen to buy there, to pay for his commission.